bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 ## Storing a pointer to the binary molecule

 The second key idea of Umbra-style strings is to store a pointer to the string rather than inlining the string.
-Likewise, in this work I store a pointer to the entire Umbra Mol which has the binary molecule.
+Likewise, in this work I store a pointer to the binary molecule.

 My initial attempt inlined the binary molecule in the struct, and that takes up a lot of space (most binary molecules are over 1,000 bytes [supplementary figure](#99percentile).)
 Then when I tried putting the dalke_fp in the prefix, I started to see degradation of the exact match performance.
 Some queries that executed in < 1 sec when the prefix was only counts, were now taking > 5 sec.
-I did some experiments that suggested the data per Umbra Mol was getting too big.
+Some experiments got me thinking about the inlined binary molecule.
 Because the binary molecule is inlined, it is being pushed around the system even though it is not always needed if the prefix enables a short-circuit.

 In Umbra-style strings they store a pointer to the string, if it is a "long" string.
 Here is the struct of the `string_t` type in duckdb's string implementation.
+Only when a prefix is unable to provide the answer a query seeks, the pointer is de-referenced and the full string is used.

 ```c++